1861 - 1983 20c Great Americans: Thomas H. Gallaudet

 After graduating, Gallaudet considered a career in law, trade, or theology.
 He chose to attend Andover Theological Seminary and became a preacher in 1814.
 However, Gallaudet changed his plans after he met a young girl named Alice Cogswell.
 Alice had suffered a terrible fever that left her deaf.
 At the time, America had no schools that taught deaf children, so her father, Mason Fitch Cogswell, met with Gallaudet.

 Gallaudet’s first choice, the Braidwoods, demanded compensation for every student taught using their method.
 Refusing to pay this fee, he turned to the School for the Deaf in Paris.
 Soon, Gallaudet was on his way back to America, learning sign language from Laurent Clerc on the boat.
-On April 15, 1817, Gallaudet and Clerc opened the American School for the Deaf in Hartford, Connecticut, the first school for deaf children in America.
-About two years later, the school became the first school of its kind to receive federal aid.
+On April 15, 1817, Gallaudet and Clerc opened the American School for the Deaf in Hartford, Connecticut.
+This was the first school for deaf children in America.
+About two years later, the school became the first of its kind to receive federal aid.

 Gallaudet went on to write children’s books and continue to be a champion for the deaf.
 He died on September 10, 1851, in Hartford, Connecticut.
-Years later, his youngest son helped to establish Gallaudet University in Washington, D.C., in his honor.
+Years later, his youngest son helped to establish Gallaudet University in Washington, DC, in his honor.